aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 Now that we understand [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [Kuberneties storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/), let's create a [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and change the Nginx container on the assets deployment to mount the Volume created.

-first inspect the efspvclaim.yaml file to see the parameters in the file and the claim of the specific storage size of 5GB from the Storage class "efs-sc" we created in the earlier step:
+first inspect the `efspvclaim.yaml` file to see the parameters in the file and the claim of the specific storage size of 5GB from the Storage class `efs-sc` we created in the earlier step:

 ```bash
 $ cat modules/fundamentals/storage/efs/efspvclaim.yaml